munificent/craftinginterpreters/book/appendix-i.md

 ### Expressions

-Expressions evaluate to produce values.
+Expressions produce values.
 Lox has a number of unary and binary operators with different levels of precedence.
 Some grammars for languages do not directly encode the precedence relationships and specify that elsewhere.
 Here, we use a separate rule for each precedence level to make it explicit:

 ```lox
 expression     → assignment ;